Updated on December 14, 2021. Medical content reviewed by Dr. Shatha Atiya.

 - A clear, color photo of your face that’s not more than 3 months old.

-You can find more information about the Missouri Medical Marijuana Program (MMMP) here.
+Contact the Missouri Medical Marijuana Program (MMMP)

 PO Box 570